-The XJTU-SY dataset is a tabular dataset, where the rows represent temporal covariate values and the columns represent covariate names.
-There are five bearings per operating condition and three operating conditions in total (see Tab. \ref{tab:xjtu_dataset_overview}).
+The XJTU-SY dataset is a tabular dataset, where the rows represent temporal feature values, and the columns represent feature names.
+There are five bearings per operating condition and three operating conditions in total (see Table \ref{tab:xjtu_dataset_overview}).
 As a preliminary preprocessing step, we convert the temporal dataset to a supervised learning dataset by computing a rolling average with adjustable window length ($w$) and lag ($l$) based on the operating condition.
-For bearings under high load (C1), we use $w=2/l=-1$, subsequently for medium load (C2), we use $w=4/l=-3$, and for light load (C3), we use $w=6/l=-5$.
+For bearings under high load (C1), we use $w=2$ and $l=-1$.
+For medium load (C2), we use $w=4$ and $l=-3$.
+For the light load (C3), we use $w=6$ and $l=-5$.
 This reflects the length of the event horizon and means that more samples are gathered from bearings running for longer, but also that the averaging window is larger and the lag is higher.
-The moving window averages both the covariates ($\bm{X}_{i}$) and the event times ($\bm{t}_{i}$).
-This produces three supervised learning datasets, $\mathcal{D}_{C1}$ ($N=635$, $d=12$), $\mathcal{D}_{C2}$ ($N=1586$, $d=12$) and $\mathcal{D}_{C3}$ ($N=4930$, $d=12$), where $N$ is the number of samples and $d$ is the number of covariates.
+The moving window averages both the features and the event times.
+This produces three supervised learning datasets, $\mathcal{D}_{C1}$ ($N=635$, $d=12$), $\mathcal{D}_{C2}$ ($N=1586$, $d=12$) and $\mathcal{D}_{C3}$ ($N=4930$, $d=12$), where $N$ is the number of samples and $d$ is the number of features.